nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 </div>

-Each statement can then be added per query to read in the remaining nodes
+Each statement can then be added per query to read in the remaining nodes.

 ```r